 ❉ Carl Magnus Palm on ‘ABBA – The Complete Recording Sessions’.

-Carl Magnus Palm’s ABBA – The Complete Recording Sessions, the first-ever comprehensive day-by-day diary of ABBA’s creative endeavours, is the groundbreaking book detailing how the Swedish band wrote and recorded their music.
+Carl Magnus Palm’s ABBA – The Complete Recording Sessions, the only comprehensive day-by-day diary of ABBA’s creative endeavours, is a ground-breaking book detailing how the Swedish band wrote and recorded their music.

 When first published in 1994, the book was the first to reveal the stories behind ABBA’s well-known hits, as well as album tracks, single B-sides, and unreleased recordings (many of which are unheard by the general public to this day).
 The book, for which ABBA’s Agnetha, Björn, Benny and Frida gave original interviews, quickly became a fan favourite and has been out of print since the late 1990s.